-New memorial unveiled honoring 1919 Elaine massacre victims
+New memorial to honor 1919 Arkansas massacre victims

 - Cool air in Seattle will pass by Monday, but 'we're probably done with 70 degree days,' forecaster says

+“The memorial doesn’t alleviate the terrible poverty, we acknowledge that,” said David Solomon, a Helena-West Helena native who spearheaded the committee to build the memorial.
+“There’s nothing we can do about those problems, but we can do something about memorializing this terrible event.
+It seems like the honest, decent thing to do.”

+The Elaine Legacy Center, which opposed it, instead opted to host a separate commemorative event at the same time.

-Legacy center president Rev. Mary Olson says that she believes the memorial should be in Elaine, where the people died.
+Rev. Mary Olson, president of the legacy center who lives in Helena-West Helena, said that she believes the memorial should be in Elaine, where the people died.

+Last month, a willow tree planted there in April to honor victims of the Elaine massacre was chopped down to its base in what Olson calls a hate crime.